piperinnshall/Notes/VUW2025/25.2.NWEN243/Jul-17.md

 - Negative ACK -> failure.
 - Wait random time period, then transmit again.

+If any bits in a frame get corrupted, the whole frame is gone.

+Only when a frame has been successfully sent, there will be an acknowledgment.

 ### Carrier Sense Multiple Access

+To improve slightly, rather than just send whenever you want, listen first before you send.
+If no one else is transmitting, I send.
+If someone is transmitting, wait until the moment they stop.

+Aloha is just send.

 - CSMA improves on ALOHA by sensing the channel!
     - Node doesn’t send if it senses another node sending (detects